knocklabs/knock-node/README.md

 When using [enhanced security mode](https://docs.knock.app/client-integration/authenticating-users) (recommended in production), you will need to sign JWTs server-side to authenticate your users.

+You will need to generate an environment specific signing key in the Knock dashboard under "API Keys", and then enable enhanced security mode for your environment.

 ```javascript
 const { Knock } = require("@knocklabs/node");